 Retirement Plan Assets

 Do you have money saved in an employee retirement plan, IRA, or tax-sheltered annuity?
 Do you know that when a distribution is made from your retirement plan account, your beneficiaries will owe federal income tax in addition to applicable state income taxes at your death?
-Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to the U.S. Fund for UNICEF to support our work.
+Consider leaving your loved ones less heavily taxed assets and leaving your retirement plan assets to UNICEF USA to support our work.

 As a nonprofit organization, we are tax-exempt and will receive the full amount of what you designate to us from your plan.
 You can take advantage of this gift opportunity in several ways:

 Name us a beneficiary of your plan.
 All this requires is updating your beneficiary designation form through your plan administrator.
 You can designate us as the primary beneficiary for a percentage or specific amount.
 You can also make us the contingent beneficiary so that we will receive the balance of your plan only if your primary beneficiary doesn't survive you.